“It still impacts Czech opinion on Russia”: The 1968 invasion of Czechoslovakia

-Oldřich Tůma was 17 years old and full of hope for liberal reform in his home country when Soviet forces, together with the armies of three other Warsaw Pact states, invaded Czechoslovakia at the turn of midnight on August 21, 1968.
+Oldřich Tůma was 17 years old and full of hope for liberal reform in his home country when Soviet forces, together with the armies of several other Warsaw Pact states, invaded Czechoslovakia at the turn of midnight on August 21, 1968.

 “There were tens, perhaps hundreds of Soviet planes that were landing at Prague’s Ruzyně Airport, one after another.
 Very soon we started hearing shooting as well.
 It started in different parts of Prague, because people gathered around various important places in the city, such as the Czechoslovak Radio building and the Central Committee of the Communist Party.
 There were conflicts between the people and the Soviet soldiers.
 It was something very emotional and something that you never forget.”

 The invasion, he says, cost him 20 years of his life as the subsequent two decades of normalisation solidified the power of Communist Party hardliners and swept away the dreams of many of his generation.

 Today, Tůma is a historian at the Contemporary History Institute of the Czech Academy of Sciences.
 He has published many papers as well as a book focused on the Communist period, including the events surrounding 1968.
 The work of Tůma and other historians has helped shed more light on the events that led up to that fateful summer.